oybed/examples/ci-cd-starter/README.md

 ## Done
 - `run.sh` with smart loading of correct playbook based on variable files present
 - Persistent Nexus template
+- Nexus Configuration in ansible
 - Ephemeral Jenkins with predefined plugin configuration
 - Hello World pipelines for maven and npm (integrated with OCP pipelines and BlueOcean)
+- maven pod build config to publish artifacts to Nexus

 ## WIP

-- maven pod build config to publish artifacts to Nexus
+- maven build pod added to ansible stacks

 ## TO DO
 - Dev / Test / UAT for a Java REST API